Warren Buffett Two-List Rule: The 25/5 Priority System

 Step 4: Write the “avoid at all costs” list

-This is the step that gives the Two-List Method its teeth.
+This is the step that gives the Warren Buffett two-list rule its teeth.
 Take goals 6 through 25 and write them on a separate page with the heading “Avoid At All Costs.”
 Not “maybe later.”
 Not “when I have time.”
-You’re making a commitment to non-pursuit that is as firm as your commitment to pursue your top 5.
+You are making a commitment to non-pursuit that is as firm as your commitment to pursue your top 5.

-Avoid-at-all-costs list is the second output of the Two-List Method, containing goals 6 through 25 that a person commits to not pursuing during the current priority period.
+Avoid-at-all-costs list is the second output of the Warren Buffett two-list rule, containing goals 6 through 25 that a person commits to not pursuing during the current priority period.
 The list prevents those goals from stealing attention away from the top 5 by making non-pursuit a formal, visible decision.

 Step 5: Apply the Elimination Commitment Score

-We call this the Elimination Commitment Score – a framework we developed for turning vague avoidance into concrete commitments.
+We call this the Goals and Progress Elimination Commitment Score, a framework we developed for turning vague avoidance into concrete commitments.
 It draws on research showing that the specificity of a commitment significantly predicts follow-through.
 Gollwitzer and Sheeran’s meta-analysis of 94 implementation-intention studies found that specific if-then commitment statements produced large effect sizes on goal achievement, far outperforming general intentions alone [5].

 Elimination Commitment Score is a three-point assessment measuring how concretely a person has committed to not pursuing a deferred goal, scored by whether they have informed others, removed allocated resources, and set a specific review date.